pramodboda/JavaScript-Roadmap-2020/2-Variables/00-Variables.md

 noDeclaringKeyword = "I Will be always global, even if I am created inside a function.";
 //calling/using a undeclared variable noDeclaringKeyword;
-"I Will be always global, even if I am created inside a function."
+// output: "I Will be always global, even if I am created inside a function."
 ```
 ## Variable Lifetime